-Five Ten and Ride Concepts have both produced their own rubber compounds that are specific to mountain biking and in doing so, have made a more superior product compared to their competitors.
-Giro and Bontranger use Vibram rubber, which is a popular rubber used for hiking boots and climbing approach shoes.
-While this rubber has a lot of grip on rock and dirt, we found it to be rather slippery on metal pedals, especially if there is wet terrain.
-The Shimano features a Michelin sole made out of the same material as tires; while this was grippy, it was no match to the custom rubber from Five Ten and Ride Concepts, which stuck like glue.
+Companies including Giro and Bontranger use Vibram rubber, which is a popular rubber used for hiking boots and approach shoes.
+While this rubber has a lot of grip on rock and dirt, we found it to be slippery on our pedals, especially in wet terrain.
+Shimano shoes feature an outsole made from Michelin rubber, the same company that makes car and bike tires, which has been optimized for mountain bike shoes.

 What About Protection?

 Knowing what type of riding you'll be doing can help determine how much protection you'll want in a flat pedal shoe.
 For riders who prefer flow and cross-country trails with minimal features, a lightweight shoe with minimal impact protection might fit the bill well.
 For those who ride more technical terrain with lots of rocks, logs, or high-speed descents more impact protection is desirable.
 Shoes such as the Five Ten Freerider Pro, Ride Concepts Hellion, and Crankbrothers Stamp Boa offer a blend of protection extending from heel to toe and also feature impact-absorbing midsoles and footbeds, while still maintaining a relatively low weight.

 For riders who spend most of their time at the bike park, additional protection may be desired, especially considering the higher speeds and higher risk for injury.
 The Five Ten Impact Pro provides additional protection in the ankle and an even thicker outsole and midsole to absorb trail impacts.